AnthonyCCode/AnthonyCCode/README.md

 ### 🚀 My Projects:
 - [AIBudgetPlanner](https://github.com/AnthonyCCode/Projects/tree/main/budget-planner)
-  Using AI to plan budget's based on User's Plan.
-React.js/Python
+  Using AI to plan budget's based on User's Plan using React and Python.
-- [Text Translation as a Chrome Extension](https://github.com/AnthonyCCode/Projects/tree/main/texttranslation) Developed a Chrome extension using React and Flask for real-time text translation, enabling seamless language conversion within the browser.
+- [Text Translation as a Chrome Extension](https://github.com/AnthonyCCode/Projects/tree/main/texttranslation) Developed a Chrome extension using React and Flask for real-time text translation, enabling seamless language conversion within the browser using React and Python.
 - [tonymovie](https://github.com/AnthonyCCode/Projects/tree/main/tonymovie)
 A responsive Netflix-like UI mockup built with React.js.
 Utilized React.js for component-based architecture and streamlined UI development.